Associate of Applied Science (A.A.S.)

 - Students must be able to fulfill all essential functions as outlined in the program materials located on the web site.

-- All applicants must take a nursing entrance test and pass the test at the required percentile for that test.
-Specific details regarding acceptable entrance tests are located in the Nursing Information Packet.
+- All applicants must take a nursing entrance test and pass the the test at the required percentile for that test.
+Specific details regarding acceptable entrance tests are located on the program website at www.jtcc.edu/nursing.
 Please note, however, the tests are not interchangeable.
 Each test has a specific score that is acceptable to the program and associated details with which the applicant must comply in order for the admission application to be deemed acceptable.
 Test results must be no older than 3 years at the time of application.

-- Math, science and ITE courses have specific time constraints.
+- Math, science and ITE courses have specific time limits.

 - All accepted students must have current CPR certification through the American Heart Association: BLS Healthcare Provider.
 Internet courses are not acceptable unless there is a supervised demonstration component.